 I don’t know of a collegiate or professional sport that does not have several forums dedicated to their fans.
 From the Yankees, to the Cubs, Woman’s Soccer to the Men’s Rugby, or ND to USC you name it there is a forum for it.
 Instead of posting an endless list of forums use a good search engine and find your favorites.
 I’m sure you notice that USC was not linked, I couldn’t force myself to do it.

 Today we are fortunate enough to have numerous online news outlets.
 Newspapers still have a place in today’s culture but really can’t compete with TV and the Web.
 Real-time news just can’t happen in ink.
 You can however live in the moment online.
 Most big named news sites update every few minutes and most are available to you free.
-Once again, instead of listing a ton of online news sites just search for your favorite news source online.
+Once again, instead of

 For longer in depth articles, magazines have always been the choice.
 There are many available on the Web like National Geographic, Forbes and Life (with some of the best vintage photos around).
 Give them and other a try.

 Three of the more popular websites are Kahn Academy, Coursera and edX.
 All three offer several levels of education.
 Some are strictly learn on your own schedule, and others have assigned submission times.